-Honors students who enter as freshmen are expected to take HONR 1757 in both the fall and spring semesters of their first year.
-This course substitutes for ENGL 1010 and 1020, satisfying Area I of the AUM Core Curriculum.
-Freshman honors students who have already met this requirement when they enroll at AUM may use HONR 1757 to satisfy Area II or Area IV requirements instead.
+Honors students who enter as freshmen are expected to take HONR 1757 in the fall semester and HONR 1857 in the spring semester of their first year.
+These courses substitute for ENGL 1010 and 1020, satisfying Area I of the AUM Core Curriculum.
+Freshman honors students who have already met this requirement when they enroll at AUM may use HONR 1757 and HONR 1857 to satisfy Area II or Area IV requirements instead.